Virtual Office

 (b) Children who reside in the Parish of Antrim.

-(c) Children who have a sibling presently enrolled in the school; *
+(c) Children who have a sibling presently enrolled in the school.*

-(d) Children whose sibling is a past pupil of the school. *
+(d) Children whose sibling is a past pupil of the school.*

 (e) Children who are the eldest child to apply to a mainstream primary.

-(f) Any other application from within the Antrim Parish boundary
+(f) Any other application from within the Antrim Parish boundary.

-(g) Any other application from outside the Antrim Parish boundary
+(g) Any other application from outside the Antrim Parish boundary.

-*If using criteria c or d, it is the responsibility of the applicant to list the sibling name and dates of attendance on the application form.
-Failure to do so will mean the Board of Governors will not be able to apply the selection criteria.
+on the application.
+Failure to do so will mean the Board of Governors will not be able to apply the selection

 DUTY TO VERIFY

-The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on any application form.
+The Board of Governors reserves the right to require such supplementary evidence as it may determine to

-If the requested evidence is not provided to the Board of Governors by the deadline given, this will result in the withdrawal of an offer of a place.
-Similarly, if information is supplied which appears to be false or misleading in any material way, the offer of a place will be withdrawn.
+If the requested evidence is not provided to the Board of Governors by the deadline given, this will result in

 WAITING LIST POLICY